crazy-craig/Home-Assistant-AppleTv-Restart/README.md

 ⠀
 # My Configuration for this

-My configuration is 3 4K Gen-2 AppleTv's.
-I am running YouTubeTv.
+My configuration is 3 - 4K Gen-2 AppleTv's, running YouTubeTv.
 I want Apple Tv 1 to start up playing the live news, Apple Tv 2 to start up playing Weather using Fox Weather App, and Apple Tv 3 to start at the main menu.
-There is more to my configuration that I will explain later as I finish up some other projects.

 # This is my process for achieving a smooth reboot